con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 How excellent of you, O Vajrapāṇi!
 (21)

 And so I shall, O master of all secrets,
-Most splendidly reveal just that to you.
+Reveal just that to you most splendidly.
 With single-minded focus, listen well!'
 'How excellent!' responded Vajrapāṇi,
 'So truly excellent, O Blessed One.'
 (22)

+This concludes six verses showing the reply.

 ## 3. The survey of the six families

 And then the Blessed One, lord Śākyamuni,
 Surveyed in full the family great with mantras,
-The family that upholds *vidyā*s and *mantra*s,
+The family of the *vidyā*s and the *mantra*s,
-The family that by nature is threefold, (23)
+The family that is threefold by its nature, (23)

 The family of and yet beyond the world,